PhilippSalvisberg/docker-odb/README.md

 Please note that the non-CDB architecture is deprecated with Oracle 12.2.0.1.
 See [Oracle Database Upgrade Guide](http://docs.oracle.com/database/122/UPGRD/deprecated-features-oracle-database-12c-r2.htm#UPGRD-GUID-23F9C9D3-4267-4638-824D-C198D042B05B) for more information.

-See [docker-oddgendemo-cdb](https://github.com/PhilippSalvisberg/docker-oddgendemo-cdb) if you are interested in a CDB variant of this image.
+See [docker-oddgendemo-cdb](https://github.com/PhilippSalvisberg/docker-oddgendemo-cdb) for a CDB variant of this image.

 ## Installation